-But which is best, given the price difference?
+But which offers the best value, given the relative prices?
 Is it worth upgrading to 105?

-In this post I’ll explain the difference between the two and give some thoughts on how best to decide.
+In this post I’ll explain the key differences (and similarities) between the two ‘gruppos‘ and give some thoughts on how best to decide.

 I Say Gears, You Say Groupset (Gears!
 Groupset!)

 Shimano, like competitors Campagnolo and SRAM, produce a range of components for bikes that are designed to be used together.

 As well as the parts that make up the gearing system (chainrings, cranks, cassette, front and rear derailleur, chain), a groupset will also include the gear shifters and brakes.

 On a new bike, the manufacturer will either specify all of a given groupset or mix and match between different ranges (for various reasons, but generally it comes down to price).

 Where Do Tiagra and 105 Sit In The Shimano Range?

 Well, Shimano’s lowest cost range is called Claris.
 Then Sora.
 Tiagra sits above that, followed by 105.

 After 105, there is Ultegra and Dura-Ace, both of which have mechanical and electronic shifting (known as Di2) versions.
 Professional teams that ride with Shimano components spec Dura-Ace for their pro riders.